Hyperspace. . .

 “You had a vision.”
 Anakin answered, sitting across from her on the other side of the heat lamp.

-Sitting up, Acacia noticed their changed surroundings.
+Glancing around, Acacia noticed their changed surroundings.
 “Where are we?”

 “House Artiagos welcomes you to our home, Mandalore.” an older man greeted them in his own way answering Acacia’s question, a couple bowls and mugs on the tray in his hands.